it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   * 2 p.
 * WS2
   * See conflicts between test and requirement below.
+  * 2 p.
+* TREQ4.2
+  * Full functionality and all requirements implemented.
+  * Creates 100 users and 100 auctions.
+  * Admin user needs to be created via admin interface manage.py or django-admin as stated in the specs.
+  * 2 p.

 ## Conflicts in requirements and tests
 * UC1
   * (Not really an issue)
   * Constraint:
-  ​We assume that administrator accounts are created using the Django admin interface.
+  We assume that administrator accounts are created using the Django admin interface.
 For this, you must enable the Django admin interface in your project.
   * Conflict:
   One cannot access the admin interface without first creating a superuser.
 Therefore a superuser needs